FDio/hicn/docs/source/interface.md

 facelet (identified by the same netdevice and protocol family), or eventually clone it.

-The facelet event can then be defined and raised to the face maanger for further processing through the following code:
+The facelet event can then be defined and raised to the face manager for further processing through the following code:

 ```C